 Rebecca Skloot is the founder of the Henrietta Lacks Foundation and author of The Immortal Life of Henrietta Lacks.
 For more on Rebecca, and answers to commonly asked questions about her writing and her work with the foundation, visit her official site.

-Though members of the Lacks family have received grants from the foundation, the foundation is not affiliated with the Lacks family and has been established to benefit the general public by, among other things, providing financial help to those in need who have made contributions to scientific research unwillingly or unknowingly.
-The Board of Directors has been carefully selected to include specialists with a deep understanding of the story and legacy of Henrietta Lacks, and her family, as well as other potentially qualifying recipients.
+Though nearly 30 members of the Lacks family have received grants from the foundation, the foundation is not affiliated with the Lacks family and has been established to benefit the general public by, among other things, providing financial help to those in need who have made contributions to scientific research unwillingly or unknowingly.
+The Board of Directors has been carefully selected to include numerous specialists who are deeply trusted by members of the Lacks family and who have a deep understanding of the story and legacy of Henrietta Lacks and her family as well as other potentially qualifying recipients.
 Consistent with IRS guidelines, the foundation has adopted a conflict of interest policy designed to ensure that the directors and officers of the foundation are not potential beneficiaries of grants.
-To that end, no member of the Lacks family sits on the board, which allows members of the Lacks family to remain eligible to apply for grants and helps to ensure that the Board of Directors will be free from any conflicts of interest in implementing the charitable mission of the foundation.
+To that end, no member of the Lacks family sits on the board, which allows members of the Lacks family to remain eligible to receive funds from the foundation and helps to ensure that the Board of Directors will be free from any conflicts of interest in implementing the charitable mission of the foundation.